 Watch our Devblog Video: Building Character DLC (and v1.0.8l released)!

 NOTE: These coats and body modifications will also be eligible to appear on dispersal wolves and grown pups in any new game that you start after you make the purchase.

 NOTE: You purchase the DLC from either Steam or itch.io, depending where you purchased the game.
-If you purchased it on WolfQuest.org or itch.io, and then purchase the DLC on itch.io but later use the Steam key to get the game on Steam, the game will recognize your DLC purchase.
-However, if you have both versions and buy the game on Steam, the itch.io version will not recognize your Steam purchase.
+If you purchased the game on WolfQuest.org or itch.io, and then purchase the DLC on itch.io but later use the Steam key to get the game on Steam, the game will recognize your DLC purchase.
+However, if you buy DLC on Steam, the itch.io version will not recognize that Steam purchase.

 Injuries and Oddities

 NOTE: These customizations are cosmetic and do not affect your wolf's performance, unlike injuries sustained in the game.
 You can pause your story and add, modify, or remove them, as you like.